The New England Journal of Medicine July 11, 2013

 Setting

-Population Overweight or obese adults (aged 45-76 years) with type 2 diabetes.
+Population Overweight or obese adults (BMI ≥ 25, or ≥ 27 if on insulin) aged 45 to 76 years with established type 2 diabetes.

 Outcome Composite of death from cardiovascular causes, nonfatal myocardial infarction, nonfatal stroke, or hospitalization for angina.